-Kour PourPublished: January, 2015 in Die Welt am Sonntag
+Kour PourPublished: January, 2015, Die Welt am Sonntag

 The 27 year-old artist Kour Pour has became known for his elaborated carpet paintings that play with familiar symbols of different cultures and universal concepts of beauty.
 In his studio in Los Angeles Pour talks about his art, the cultural context of his works but also about his attitude towards the art market, which has become an indivisible part of artistic practice of many artists of his generation.